-Next, we focus on a general class of operators whose results are a point-wise/position-wise operation on values from two input columns, for positions that are common to both columns.
-This includes the logical AND operator that we discussed in Section~\ref{sec:logical_and}, binary arithmetic operators, comparison operators, and selection operators using a filter predicate.
-Joins need additional handing that we discuss in Section~\ref{sec:join}.
-The logical OR operator that we discussed in Section~\ref{sec:logical_or} does not fit into this category in the general case since the result covers a union of the set of positions from the input columns which can be larger than the set of positions for any one column in the presence of gaps (e.g., due to a prior filter operation being applied to the column, and the result not being compacted thereafter).
+We focus on operators that perform point-wise/position-wise operations on values from two input columns, for positions that are common to both columns.
+This includes the logical AND operator (Section~\ref{sec:logical_and}), binary arithmetic operators, comparison operators, and selection operators with filter predicates.
+Joins need additional handling (Section~\ref{sec:join}).
+The logical OR operator (Section~\ref{sec:logical_or}) does not fit this category in the general case since the result covers a union of positions from the input columns which can be larger than the set of positions for any one column in the presence of gaps.

-The main challenge in performing these operations on compressed inputs is that, in contrast to Plain encoding, there is no longer an alignment between positional representations of the inputs.
+The main challenge in performing these operations on compressed inputs is that, unlike Plain encoding, there is no alignment between positional representations of the inputs.
 Thus, point-wise operations are not directly possible.
-Instead, we need to first align the positional representations of the inputs, including the value tensors as needed, and then perform the operations on the aligned segments.
-We call this an \textit{Alignment} operation.
+We need to first align the positional representations of the inputs, including the value tensors as needed, then perform the operations on the aligned segments.
+We call this \textit{Alignment}.